 Elders Boardroom

-A copy of the Information Package can be obtained at the Administration Building and electronically www.secheltnation.ca
+A copy of the Information Package, including copies of the shíshálh Nation Constitution and the shíshálh Nation Election and Referendum Law, can be obtained from the Administration Building and electronically from www.shishalh.com.

-The voters list, as updated, is posted on the notice boards of the Administration Building and is also available electronically from the Electoral Officer.
+The Voters’ List, as updated, is posted on the notice boards of the Administration Building and is also available electronically from the Electoral Officer.

-The deadline to appeal the voters list is March 23, 2020
+Voters who are Ordinarily Resident on Sechelt Lands and unable to vote in person due to disability on the date of the Referendum may vote by mail-in ballot if they deliver a completed Application for Remote Ballot to the Electoral Officer by May 2, 2020.

-The deadline to add to the voters list is April 2, 2020
+Voters who are not Ordinarily Resident on Sechelt Lands are entitled to vote by mail-in ballot if they deliver a completed Application for Remote Ballot to the Electoral Officer by May 2, 2020.

-The final voters list will be posted on April 22, 2020
+The final Voters’ List will be posted on April 22, 2020.

 Dated this 2nd day of March, 2020